instill-ai/pipeline-backend/pkg/component/tools/compogen/cmd/testdata/readme-component1.txt

 title: "Dummy"
 lang: "en-US"
 draft: false
-description: "Learn about how to set up a VDP Dummy component https://github.com/instill-ai/instill-core"
+description: "Learn about how to set up a Dummy component https://github.com/instill-ai/instill-core"
 ---

 The Dummy component is a data component that allows users to perform an action.